-In the ONLINE class environment you should sign in at a minimum of one time a week and should expect to spend at least an hour a week in the course reviewing lessons and completing course activities, and completing other course material.
-Failing to log in at least twice a week will result in up to a 30-point deduction from your final point total.
+If you want to pass, come to class.
+This is a hybrid course.
+In person attendance is required on lecture days and in the ONLINE class environment, this means you should sign in at a minimum of one time a week and should expect to spend at least an hour a week in the course reviewing lessons and completing course activities and completing other course material.
+Failing to attend class AND log in at least twice a week will result in up to a 30-point deduction from your final point total.